 that is owed to a person who has permission to be on the property,

 except in the case of children.
 The law recognizes that children may not

-recognize potential danger in the same way that adults to, and requires
+recognize potential dangers in the same way that adults do, and this requires

 adults to take greater care to protect against harm to children.

 "Slip and Fall" lawsuits against the

 federal government are usually covered by the Federal Tort Claims Act

 and "slip and fall" lawsuits against state and local